 A satire on communism and totalitarianism, Orwell employs his animal species allegorically.

 Brave New World — Aldous Huxley

-In a chilling vision of the future, babies are produced in bottles and exist in a mechanized world without soul.
+In a chilling vision of the future, babies produced in bottles exist in a mechanized world without soul.

 Brideshead Revisited — Evelyn Waugh

-In a frightening fable of good and evil, a nightmarish vision of the future is presented, where criminals take over after dark.
-Told by the central character, Alex, in a brutal invented slang, his friends’ social pathology rises.
+In a nightmarish vision of the future where criminals rule after dark, Alex and his friends’ social pathology rises.

 Dracula — Bram Stoker

 Count Dracula’s vampiric designs for England meet resistance from Professor Van Helsing and his friends.

 Reflecting life in Ireland at the turn of the last century, Joyce reveals to the Irish their unromantic reality.